Sirius-ly Star Light ⭐ Star Bright…

 The only way through trauma is to feel it.
 If a person doesn’t feel their pain, their anger, their fear—if they instead repress it—it grows and festers, like a sliver that doesn’t get pulled out.
 But feelings like pain, anger and fear are painful and scary!
 Feeling them isn’t fun.
 It takes a great amount of courage and strength to do so.

-Holding space means letting go of judgment, of opening your heart and lending your courage; your strength.
-It means being there or not being there but communicating a safe environment like a safety net for someone you care for to exorcise the hurt within them.
+Holding space means to release judgment, to open your heart and lend your courage and your strength.
+It means holding the four corners of a safe environment like a safety net for someone you care about to exorcise the hurt within them.

-Allowing that person to cry, to scream, to shudder; witnessing their authentic experience and reacting with love and acceptance to the extent that you are able, is a powerful way to support them in this most important spiritual and emotional work, holding hands physically and/or emotionally to walk through their journey of self discovery.
+Allowing a human to cry, to scream, to shudder; to witness their authentic experience and react with love and acceptance to the extent that you are able/capable, is a powerful way to support them in this most important spiritual and emotional work; to hold hands physically and/or emotionally; to walk together through their journey of self discovery.

 For me, it’s a little different.
 It might not make sense to anyone else but I visualize holding space more like a drawer I’ve cleared out in my bedroom or a space I’ve left empty in my heart.
 Being that resolute and solitary lighthouse, that beacon of shining white light on a dark and stormy night, blinking through the fog.